-Except as specified below, resigning a game or quitting a tournament in progress are considered unsportsmanlike and subject to penalty unless the player has been excused by the Director for a medical or personal emergency.
+Except as specified below, resigning a game or quitting a tournament in progress are considered unsportsmanlike and subject to penalty unless approved by the Director for a medical or personal emergency.
 (See Rule V.J.
 Forfeits and Byes.)
 "Tanking" a game by repeated passing or otherwise deliberately playing in an exaggeratedly poor manner is also subject to penalty.